PyBaker/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-this is a project on loops conditions and parsing in os
+This is a project on loops conditions and parsing in os Mainly in linux
+Enjoy :)